 The broader impacts of the project have focused on supporting the use of educational robotics in any school district across the country, toward a more creative learning of mathematics and science at the middle school level.
 The use of an "open source", less expensive, more flexible, and more realistic robotics platform (the CEENBoT), than is available in the commercial setting, that is also supported by a free, engaging and online curriculum, allows for a broader participation by schools in educational robotics.
 Further, by helping SPIRIT teachers (who have participated in extensive educational robotics professional development) to systematically contribute to the evolving educational curriculum, the curriculum activities can more effectively address classroom realities, and build upon the natural creativity and ideas of these experienced teachers.
-These SPIRIT teachers are also becoming local, regional, and potentially national, "role-models" for the use of educational robotics in STEM instruction, and as of 2011, are also now assisting in leading national workshops, such as a major national workshop at the upcoming 2012 International Technology and Engineering Educator's Association Conference (ITEEA).
+These SPIRIT teachers are also becoming local, regional, and potentially national, "role-models" for the use of educational robotics in STEM instruction, and as of 2012, are also now assisting in leading national workshops, such as a national workshop at the recent 2012 International Technology and Engineering Educator's Association Conference (ITEEA) and workshops hosted in various rural areas by the Nebraska and National Associations of the Gifted.
 This consistently expanding SPIRIT network of teachers is also becoming a significant source of experience, guidance, and encouragement to enhance the curriculum and is now supporting the pilot testing of individual lessons and the field-testing of multiple sets of lessons within typical classroom settings.
 The ideas of these innovative SPIRIT project teachers have already been directly integrated into the evolving curriculum and its resources, that now includes teacher lessons, support materials, assessments, sample standardized test questions, technical tutorials, teacher professional development guidance, and an interactive cyberinfrastructure support environment.
 As the project continues to expand and evolve, the SPIRIT project also promises to support a greater general awareness and appreciation of engineering and technology (representing the T&E of STEM), as these two disciplines connect to innovative science and mathematics instruction